 After the professional has determined the current state of your debt and your goals for the future, she’ll make a determination as to how best to allocate your resources.
 This is where her specialized education comes in.
 The expert should be able to make decisions on which types of investments and specific investments are right for you based on your goals, your temperament and your timeline.
 This is the skilled advice you’re paying her for!

 A good professional should also help you prepare for the unexpected.
 If something happens to you or your spouse, you’ll want to have sufficient insurance coverage to safeguard yourself and your assets.
 A comprehensive assessment of your coverage might include such areas as life insurance, health insurance, short-term and long-term disability insurance and liability insurance for sole proprietors and business owners.

 Minimizes your Tax Burden

 Paying taxes is your patriotic duty, but no one wants to give more to Uncle Sam than he has to.
 Your advisor will adapt her investment strategies to keep your tax burden as low as possible, ensuring that more of your money goes to work for you.
 If you own a small or large business in Las Vegas, or anywhere in the United States, they will take into account both the taxes you owe personally and the taxes owed by your business.

 Assists with your Estate Planning

 Before you die, you’ll want to make sure that you have a plan in place to safeguard the value of your Las Vegas estate.
-Although you may still need to retain the services of a lawyer, a financial adviser can help to address the financial piece of your estate planning so you can pass along to your loved ones as much of the value as possible of the assets you’ve guarded and nurtured so carefully.
+Although you may still need to retain the services of a lawyer, a financial advisor can help to address the piece of your estate planning so you can pass along to your loved ones as much of the value as possible of the assets you’ve guarded and nurtured so carefully.